Early Adopters: First 20 receive 20% off with 1 year technical support.

 2. Automatic Policy Propagation

-Any modifications to a role automatically get propagated to all users and enforced with any new incoming connections.
+Any modifications to a role automatically propagate to all users.
+Any new incoming connections enforce the changes.

 Roles operate the same way as individual User management with permissions, authorizations, and admin/monitor flags.
 The only difference is a name and a list of assigned Users.